Do you get along well with your mother?

 The Index aims to understand the state of personal relationships in Singapore and throughout Asia.
 These include relationships with partners, children, parents, friends and relatives.

 I was a bit taken aback by what I saw.
-Singapore ranks a meagre 7th out of the 10 countries in Asia which were surveyed.
+Singapore ranks a meagre 7th out of the 10 surveyed countries in Asia.
 Not good news for us kiasu Singaporeans, who don’t like to settle for anything less than #1.

 How good is our relationship with our parents?